 Q: I’ve heard that SureClose® is going out of business; is that correct?

 A: SureClose® is part of Stewart Information Services Corp, a large, publically-traded company on the New York Stock Exchange (NYSE-STC).
-In August, we were informed by SureClose® executives that the parent company had decided to refocus SureClose® operations on their title insurance and closing companies and discontinue selling SureClose® to real estate brokerages.
+In August 2013, we were informed by SureClose® executives that the parent company had decided to refocus SureClose® operations on their title insurance and is no longer signing up brokerages for SureClose®.
 We were informed that brokers (and associations like AAR) under existing contracts would continue with uninterrupted service.

 Q: How do these changes in SureClose® affect other AAR benefits like zipForm® and eSign?